MicrosoftDocs/EMDocs/EMDocs/Solutions/mdm-develop-saas-mdm-strategy.md

 # required metadata

 title: Develop SaaS mobile device management strategy
-description: This article intend to help customers to develop a SaaS mobile device management strategy.
+description: This article intend to help customers to develop a Software as a service strategy for you mobile device management using Microsoft Enterprise Mobility + Security.
 keywords:
 author: andredm7
 ms.author: andredm